joshnuss/1000experiments.dev/posts/62-supabase-saas-plans.md

 It's looking really nice though, I copied the plan section from the sales page for the Refactoring UI book.
 Pretty shmick.

+And it's really nice to have supabase working on the server side and the client side.
+For example, the pricing page can render either SSR or CSR.

+Server-side access to supabase will come in handy when we need to talk to external services like Stripe.
+So stay tuned.

 ## Demo

 <img alt="screenshot" src="https://res.cloudinary.com/dzwnkx0mk/image/upload/v1616228690/1000experiments.dev/Screenshot_from_2021-03-20_04-23-48_pefmil.png"/>